Administration & Support

 Phone: (720) 423-9011

-Patrick Garvey is in his second year at DCIS.
+Patrick Garvey is in his third year at DCIS.
 He teaches 6th-grade Western Civilization and the 11th-grade Passages.
 He received his Bachelors Degree in Psychology and Education from Marquette University, and he holds a Teaching English as a Foreign Language (TEFL) certification from the TEFL Institute of Chicago.
 He taught TEFL courses in Santiago, Chile throughout most of 2014.
 During that time he was able to travel to Peru, Argentina and Bolivia.
 Prior to that experience, he has traveled to the United Kingdom, Italy and Australia.
 In addition to his work at DCIS, he currently volunteers for Education, Travel and Culture (ETC) an exchange program that connects foreign exchange students with host families in the Denver area.

 Aside from traveling, his hobbies include playing guitar, bass guitar and piano.
 He also enjoys hiking, reading, cooking, camping, snowboarding, live music and baseball.